Last Updated on September 18, 2025 by Kate Noble

 Many people often say how expensive Dubai is, and whilst I’m not going to dispute that, I do think there’s so many amazing free (or very cheap) things to do too.
-Whether you’re visiting Dubai or live here like me, there’s plenty of ways to do Dubai on a budget but still see lots of different sights.
+Whether you’re visiting Dubai or call it home, there’s plenty of ways to do Dubai on a budget but still see lots of different sights.

 Free ways to discover the culture and traditions of Dubai…